-You can enter an absolute or relative path in the Files Path Root field.
+An absolute or relative path can be entered in the Files Path Root field.
 This parameter is limited to 260 characters.

 Each content server section of this appendix specifies the expected format of the Files Path Root and related File Names parameters for Archive requests.